Giving teachers back their time

 We validated with the team, not the users.

 The judges suggested showcasing the teacher planning experience would have strengthened our presentation.
 Our scoping was intentional: teachers come in with their lessons planned, and our job was to solve what happens after.
 But we didn't communicate that assumption clearly enough to the panel.
-That's a presentation gap I'd be more deliberate about next time.
+Next time I'd make that assumption explicit upfront, instead of leaving it for the judges to fill in.

-The UI wasn't fully flushed out in time.
+The UI wasn't fully fleshed out in time.

 The teacher dashboard was included in the final demo but the student status indicators weren't fully fleshed out.
 That would be the first thing I'd prioritize in the next iteration, along with building out the teacher planning feature as the natural next step for Learning Lens.